 What is customer loyalty?

-Customer loyalty is the positive attitude and behaviors that a customer has towards a company.
-This can include repeat purchases, positive online reviews, and referrals.
+Customer loyalty is the positive attitude and behaviors that a customer has towards a company and should be a focus of any CRM management process.
+This can include repeat purchases, positive online reviews or customer feedback and referrals.
 When a customer chooses to repeatedly purchase a product or service from a particular company, despite having the option to choose from competitors, they’re displaying loyalty to that brand.

 Why is building customer loyalty so important?Building customer loyalty is essential to a company’s success.
 It’s the key to keeping customers coming back and to creating a base of customers willing to recommend your business.